Download and print as a PDF (221kB pdf)

 - Adult social services

-- Make sure all your carpets are secure and remove loose rugs
+- Secure your carpets and remove loose rugs to avoid trips.

-- Make sure your phone is accessible and stay in contact with friends and family
+- Keep your phone nearby and stay in contact with friends and family.

 Support services

-Some useful links are provided below, though websites are subject to change and your county council and GP may have more up to date information.
+Some useful links are provided below, though websites are subject to change and your local council and GP may have more up to date information.

 - Age UK, telephone 0800 678 1602.
 Information and advice to support older people to live well.